-(TITI LE OF CASE) ) CASE NO ) ) ) FINAL PRETRIAL CONFERENCE ORDER ) Follo ORDERED uant to F.R.Civ.P.
-16 and L.R.
-16, IT IS 1.
-The parties are: [list] parties name Each of these parties has been ed in the pleadings and not ider sed.
-1.1 The pleadings which raise the issues are: [list] Federal jurisdiction and venue are invoked upon the grounds: [Give a tement of facts necessary to confer federal jurisdiction and venue.
-State a facts requisite to federal jurisdiction are denied or admitted.]
-3. counsel can The trial is estimated to take not agree set forth each side's e
+(TITI) LE OF CASE)) CASE NO )))) RETRIA RENCE O ) Follo ORDERED wing pretrial proceedings, pursu : uant to F.R.Civ.P .
+16 and L R. 16, IT IS 1.
+The parties are: [list] Each of these parties has been served and has appeared.
+All other parties named in the pleadings and not identified in the preceding paragraph are now dismissed.
+The pleadings which raise the issues are: [list] Federal jurisdiction and venue are invoked upon the grounds: [Give a tement of facts necessary to confer federal jurisdiction and venue.
+State e facts requisite to federal jurisdiction are denied or admitted.]
+3. counsel can The trial is estimated to take not agree set forth each side's e al days.
+Where